htcondor/htcondor/docs/version-history/development-release-series-89.rst

   when invoked with the ``-json`` flag. :ticket:`7454`

-- Request IDs used for *condor_token_request* are now zero-padded, ensuring they are always a fixed-length. :ticket:`7461`
+- Request IDs used for *condor_token_request* are now zero-padded, ensuring they are always a fixed length. :ticket:`7461`

 - All token generation and usage is now logged using HTCondor's audit log mechanism. :ticket:`7450`